Amir Drori: Civilian career

 Between 1961 and 1964 Drori had studied Archaeology at the Hebrew University in Jerusalem, participating in several digs, including that of Yigael Yadin at Masada.
 Upon his retirement from the IDF he was appointed head of the Israeli Ministry of Education's Department of Antiquities.
 Under his guidance and leadership the department was expanded and restructured, in 1990 becoming the Israel Antiquities Authority (IAA) with Drori as its first director general.

 Drori's tenure with the IAA was plagued by clashes with Haredi elements which considered archaeological exploration of possible burial sites as an affront to Judaism.
 Haredi political parties repeatedly campaigned for his dismissal, going as far as to threaten abandoning the governing coalition unless they were given control of tomb excavations.
 He occasionally received death threats and was even reputed to have been the target of a Pulsa diNura, a kabbalistic ceremony supposedly intended to bring about the death of an individual.

 Despite weathering these challenges, Drori quit his post in 2000 after having already secured its extension.

 Death

 Amir Drori died on March 12, 2005, after suffering a heart attack during a hiking trip in the Negev.
 The IAA excavations at the Roman theatre of Tiberias have been named in his honour.
 Archaeological exhibits at Ben Gurion Airport, in memory of general Amir Drori, the founder of the IAA, display spectacular mosaics from the Byzantine period.

+His grandson, Amit Peled, a soldier in the Egoz Unit, was killed in battle during the October 7th attacks.